IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/step-The_terminal.md

 Just after this prompt you will have to type commands.

 Several shells can be used to interact within the terminal (e.g. `bash`, `ksh`, `csh`, `zsh`, ...).
-The most popular language is Bash which is the default OS Shell on most Linux systems.
+The most popular shell is Bash which is the default OS Shell on most Linux systems.
 In this course the Bash shell will be used.

 >>Is Bash a shell or a terminal?<<